 Peer Reviewed Research and Official Reports

-Explore Our Partnered Solutions
+Explore Our Services

 *Many of Instructional Empowerment’s team members previously served under another company led by CEO and Executive Director of Research, Michael Toth, before Instructional Empowerment was founded.
 Some of the research featured on this website was conducted under the previous company’s Applied Research Center, or the data was collected there and then analyzed by Instructional Empowerment’s own Applied Research Center.
 Michael Toth and his team have perfected and applied an evidence-based school improvement approach to achieve the same performance results through their new home at Instructional Empowerment.